kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

     :   This parameter specifies the type of storage backend for Exhibitor.
 By default this is set to `zookeeper` in the `config.yaml` template file.
 During DCOS installation, a storage system is required for configuring and orchestrating ZooKeeper with Exhibitor on the master nodes.
 Exhibitor automatically configures your ZooKeeper installation on the master nodes during your DCOS installation.
 Multiple ZooKeeper instances are recommended for failover in production environments.

     **exhibitor_zk_hosts**
     :   Specify a comma-separated list of one or more ZooKeeper node IP addresses to use for configuring the internal Exhibitor instances.
 Exhibitor uses this ZooKeeper cluster to orchestrate it's configuration.
+Where `<host1>` is your internal bootstrap node IP and port `2181` is the default ZooKeeper port.

     **master_discovery**
     :   This parameter specifies the Mesos master discovery method.
 By default this is set to `static` in the `config.yaml` template file.
 The `static` method uses the Mesos agents to discover the masters by giving each agent a static list of master IPs.
 The masters must not change IP addresses, and if a master is replaced, the new master must take the old master's IP address